proximamit/KT25/container_data_types/collections_note1.md

 | OrderedDict                       | Dictionary maintaining insertion order    |
 | defaultdict                       | Dict with default values for missing keys |

+---
 ### Notes:

+<a name="footnote-1">[^1]</a>
-<a name="footnote-1">[^1]</a> a container or a collection is a single variable that can store many values
+A container or a collection is a single variable that can store many values
 <a name="footnote-2">[^2]</a>
-Hashable objects are crucial for efficient storage and retrieval Hashable objects are **immutable** - their value cannot be changed after creation.
+Hashable objects are crucial for efficient storage and retrieval.
+Hashable objects are **immutable** - their value cannot be changed after creation.
-Dictionaries use hashing to quickly locate values assiciated with their keys Similarly, only hashable objects can be elements of sets
+Dictionaries use hashing to quickly locate values assiciated with their keys
+Similarly, only hashable objects can be elements of sets

 Examples of hashable and unhashable objects
 * Hashable - Integers, floats, strings, tuples(if all their elements are also hashable)
-* Unhashable - Lists, dictionaries, sets (as they are mutable) (#top)
+* Unhashable - Lists, dictionaries, sets (as they are mutable)